Anita-P-B/GreenGreatDragon/README.md

 This project was inspired by the idea that certain adjective orders “sound right” due to linguistic patterns learned over time.
 The code demonstrates how a language model—trained only to predict the next word—has implicitly learned those patterns.

+---
+May your words find their order — and your prompts find their power.